statgenetics/ARHL-UKB-Rare-Variants/README.md

-# Exome analysis of white European participants of the UK Biobank with age-related hearing impairment
+# Analysis of age-related hearing impairment in white European participants of the UK Biobank

 This repository contains notebooks and scripts for reproducing analyses and figures from the paper Rare variant association analysis of UK Biobank exome sequence data reveals new age-related hearing impairment genes, 2022.